 Although St. Thomas’s Day School does not offer multi-child discounts, the school maintains a financial aid program to ensure that the most qualified families have the opportunity to attend our school regardless of financial circumstances.
 There are a number of payment options that families utilize to keep costs within reach.
 Please see Affordability and Tuition for more information.

 St. Thomas’s school day is 8:15 a.m. -3:00 p.m.
-Both morning and after school extended day programs are available.
-See the Extended Day Program for more information.
+Unfortunately, due to COVID 19 we are suspending both morning and after school extended day programs for the time being.

 The study of religion is an academic subject at St. Thomas’s.
 Age-appropriate religious literacy, including comparative religion, is the core of the school’s Religious Studies program.
 Our goal is to not only provide a foundation for understanding the role of religion in people’s lives, but also to share practices and explore religions around the globe.
 Multiple perspectives, multicultural themes, and issues of equity and justice are integrated into the curriculum.
 Please click here for more information on Episcopal schools.